ivam3/java/README.md

 # USAGE.

-Java needs administrator permissions(ROOT) to be executed, however it is not mandatory that the device is rooted because java works in Termux's $PREFIX environment, so if your device is not rooted you can call the fake root under the next :
+Java needs administrator permissions(ROOT) to be executed, however it is not mandatory that the device is rooted because java works in Termux's $PREFIX environment, so if your device is not rooted you can call the fake root under the next command :

         $ proot -0 -w ~ $SHELL